-Cut food into strips or fingers, and let your child use her hands rather than a spoon or fork.
+Cut food into strips or fingers, and let your child use his hands rather than a spoon or fork.
 In the early days of learning to eat, your child will find this way of eating easier to manage.

 If your child is old enough, you could try getting him involved in setting the table.
-If your child has helped to set up the meal, she might be less inclined to mess it up.
+If your child has helped to set up the meal, he might be less inclined to mess it up.

 Sitting together and sharing mealtimes with your child lets you lead by example and shows your child how to eat and behave at the table.
 This can take time for your child to learn.

 If you can stay calm and patient with your child’s mess, it’ll help you and your child to enjoy mealtimes more.

 You’ll find messes easier to clean up if you put some plastic or newspaper around your child as he eats.
 You can also try using a feeding bib to keep clothes clean, and leaving bath time or a change of clothes for after meals.